-Eastern Christianity speaks of Lent as a time of “bright sadness.”
+Eastern Christianity speaks of the season of Lent as a time of “bright sadness.”
 It’s bright because we know the promise of resurrection waits for us on the other side.
 But there is nonetheless sadness because in order to see the light of Easter morning we must first pass through the darkness of Good Friday.
-Lent is, after all, a walk with Jesus to his death.
-That he would be raised is always meant to be a surprise.

-Theologically speaking, this is a delicate balance to walk, holding both Jesus’ death and his resurrection in equal measure.
+This is a delicate balance to walk, holding both Jesus’ death and his resurrection in equal measure.
 To lean too much in either direction risks minimizing the other.
+But there is something of the interplay of these two, sadness and brightness, that we know deep in our own bodies.
+We’ve all felt a kind of “sad brightness.”

-When we realize the vacation will end and family will return to their homes.
+When the vacation ends and the family returns to their homes.

 When summer is over and a new school year starts.